psu-spatial/Stat462-2024/docs/in_02-Lab5.md

 ### **[Step 2.3] Examine scatterplots** {.unnumbered}

  - Create a professional scatterplot of each of your three datasets.
-I suggest using this code for convenience [tutorial here](#T6_PlotGGPlot)
+I suggest using this code for convenience - https://psu-spatial.github.io/Stat462-2024/T6_plots.html#T6_PlotGGPlot

 <br>